A wise person once said that the best endings start with a good beginning.

 I’ll be putting more details about this routine into a future report.

 But suffice it to say, when you start things off well . . . you can’t help but end on a better note.

 And it just gets better.
 Because . . .

 Each good note you end the day on leads to an even better beginning the next morning.

 What do you do to start the day off right?
 And how does it help the day work better for you overall?
 Please share your experiences!

-This post is part of the Your Healthy Home Biz.
-YHHB gives home business owners specific strategies, tips and inspiration for running your home business without running yourself into the ground.
-To get weekly tips sent right to your inbox plus the invaluable but free guide “The Easy Way To Sneak Exercise Into Your Workday And Get More Done” sign up at www.yourhealthyhomebiz.com or fill in the form on the left
+Sarah Clachar created Your Healthy Home Biz based on her experience of building a natural health copywriting business at home.
+YHHB combines her wealth of knowledge as a health writer and researcher with that of being a home business owner.
+YHHB gives home business owners specific strategies, tips and inspiration on how to run your home business without running yourself into the ground.
+Get weekly tips sent right to your inbox plus the invaluable but free guide “The Simplest, Most Important Thing You Can Do For Your Business, Your Waistline And Your Life ” when you fill in the optin form on the right.